Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Yes, the other secretaries could have offered to help, but they didn't, and in those days, I didn't have the skills or the confidence to stand up for myself and say NO elegantly or insist I got some help.

-Help To Say No With This Time Management Tool
+Help to Say NO with this Time Management Tool

-Coaching Tools Company Activity Tracker package for managing time.
+Coaching Tools Company Activity Tracker package for managing time

 I have written a wide range of informative books (all from my own 25+ years experience) that will help you to authentically attract new quality clients, increase your coaching skills and promote your coaching services.